How to get into Las Vegas from Harry Reid International Airport

 Proximity of landing strip to actual Strip means there’s no need for stacks of transit options.
 Buses are frequent, reliable and – if a little slow – certainly the cheapest way of getting from A to B, useful if you’ve just accidentally dropped 100 bucks on the airport’s 1,000+ slot machines.
 Viva Las Vegas, baby!

-Getting from the Airport to Downtown
+Getting from the airport to Downtown Las Vegas

 Traveler watching a plane taking off at the airport

 This is pretty straightforward.
-There are three public bus services out of Harry Reid, and all of them bypass the Strip and make straight for downtown.
-One-way tickets cost $2 and should be bought (exact fare only!) on the bus.
-Routes 108 and 109 run most frequently and will get you to the Bonneville Transit Center bus stop in around 35-45 minutes.
+There are three public bus services out of Harry Reid, and all of them bypass the Strip and make straight for Downtown.
+One-way tickets cost just a few bucks and can be bought at airport ticket machines, via the RideRTC app and (with exact change only) on the bus.
+Routes 108 and 109 run most frequently and will get you to the Bonneville Transit Center (BTC) bus stop in around 35-45 minutes.
 Route 109 runs around the clock.
-Alternatively the Centennial Express CX out of terminals 1 and 3 takes around 45 minutes to reach the end of the line at Casino Center & Fremont.
-However, this service only runs once per hour.
-You can also pay a little more ($3) for a 2-hour ticket that allows you to bus-hop around on Nevada’s RTC network until the time runs out.
-This excludes The Deuce, of which more below.

-Getting from the Airport to the Strip
+Getting from the airport to the Strip

 Tourist taking photos of the Paris resort's replica Eiffel Tower on the Las Vegas Strip

-Harry Reid Airport to the Strip or Downtown by Cab
+Harry Reid Airport to the Strip or Downtown by cab

 Croupier at the roulette wheel in a Las Vegas casino

-You’ll have to spring more for a cab than for the bus, but there’s no doubting this is the fastest and easiest way to get to your Vegas digs from the airport.
+You’ll have to spring more for a cab than for the bus, but there’s no doubting this is the quickest and easiest way to get to your Vegas digs from the airport.
 Flat rates apply for rides from the cab ranks at terminals 1 and 3 to the Strip, and these vary depending on where you want to go, as follows:

 • Zone 1 (Sunset North to Tropicana): $21.
 This covers Excalibur, the MGM Grand, Mandalay Bay, Tropicana, the Luxor and other hotels towards the Strip’s southern end.